tarcinapp/entity-persistence-service/README.md

   <img src="./doc/img/request-decoration.png" alt="Tarcinapp Data Model">
 </p>

 Some fields are returned in API responses, while others are hidden but still play an important role in filtering.
 For example:
+This query returns all top-level records (i.e., those without parents), thanks to the internally computed `_parentsCount`.
 `GET /entities?filter[where][_parentsCount]=0`

 See [Managed Fields](#managed-fields) for more information.